drwpow/KMDG-Job-Board/README.md

 The job board we made is usable, sure--but the important part is it's fun.
 It's all AJAX-powered, so you can edit it without any page refreshes, and it even sports a few subtle animations to make it application-like.
-It's also click-to edit.
+It's also click-to-edit.
 It's dependent on jQuery (what isn't), and also needs the jQuery UI library for the datepicker as well as to help it out with some of the animations.
 It also uses SVG icons, so it's scalable on any display.